 6.1 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that planning applications are determined in accordance with the Development Plan unless material considerations indicate otherwise.
 The Development Plan for Kirklees currently comprises the saved policies within the Kirklees Unitary Development Plan (Saved 2007).
 The Council's Local Plan was submitted to the Secretary of State for Communities and Local Government on 25th April 2017, so that it can be examined by an independent inspector.
-The weight to be given to the Local Plan will be determined in accordance with the guidance in paragraph 216 of the National Planning Policy Framework.
-In particular, where the policies, proposals and designations in the Local Plan do not vary from those within the UDP, do not attract significant unresolved objections and are consistent with the National Planning Policy Framework (2012), these may be given increased weight.
+The Examination in Public began in October 2017.
+The weight to be given to the Local Plan will be determined in accordance with the guidance in paragraph 48 of the National Planning Policy Framework (2018).
+In particular, where the policies, proposals and designations in the Local Plan do not vary from those within the UDP, do not attract significant unresolved objections and are consistent with the National Planning Policy Framework (2018), these may be given increased weight.
+At this stage of the Plan making process the Publication Draft Local Plan is considered to carry significant weight.
 Pending the adoption of the Local Plan, the UDP (saved Policies 2007) remains the statutory Development Plan for Kirklees.

+The Kirklees Interim Affordable Housing Policy 2016 and policy PLP11 of the Emerging Local Plan give an appropriate rate of 20% of the number of market units.
-6.2 Kirklees Unitary Development Plan (UDP) Saved Policies 2007:

-- H10 Affordable Housing - H12 Affordable Housing to meet Local Needs

-6.3 Supplementary Planning Guidance / Documents:

-Interim Affordable Housing Policy approved 14 December 2016

-6.4 National Planning Guidance:
+- 6.2 Kirklees Unitary Development Plan (UDP) Saved Policies 2007: - H10 Affordable Housing - H12 Affordable Housing to meet Local Needs - 6.3 Supplementary Planning Guidance / Documents: - Interim Affordable Housing Policy approved 14 December 2016 - 6.4 National Planning Guidance:

-National Planning Policy Framework (NPPF) Chapter 6 states that local planning authorities should identify a supply of market and affordable housing widen opportunities for home ownership and create mixed and balanced communities.
+National Planning Policy Framework (NPPF) Chapter 5 (Delivering a sufficient supply of homes) states that local planning authorities should identify a supply of market and affordable housing widen opportunities for home ownership and create mixed and balanced communities.

-- 6.5 The National Planning Practice Guidance (NPPG) contains the following: - Viability a general overview
+- 6.5 The National Planning Practice Guidance (NPPG) contains the following:

+- Viability a general overview

-7.0 PUBLIC/LOCAL RESPONSE:
+- 7.0 PUBLIC/LOCAL RESPONSE:

-- 7.1 The application has not been the subject of publicity. - 7.2 Ward Members no response
+- 7.1 The application has not been the subject of publicity.

+- 7.2 Ward Members no response

-8.0 CONSULTATION RESPONSES:
+- 8.0 CONSULTATION RESPONSES:

-8.1 Statutory:
+- 8.1 Statutory: